nicoledicochea/agent-aside/docs/THINKING.md

 docs, review-priority flags — none of which need to be designed yet, because they're all just different consumers of the same captured log.

+## Framing 7: Correcting an overstated problem statement

+After sharing the project, a real-world check surfaced a gap between the project's framing and actual day-to-day experience: at work, on longer and higher-effort tasks, Claude Code visibly explains its reasoning fairly often — which didn't match a problem statement that implied explanation is generally missing.

+The resolution: the observed example (a simple directory-listing command producing zero visible reasoning, even at high effort) was true and useful, but it was being generalized into a broader claim ("agents don't explain themselves") that the evidence didn't actually support.

+The more accurate and, as it turns out, more interesting claim was narrower: explanation is *discretionary* — present when the model judges a step complex enough to warrant it, absent when it doesn't — rather than *guaranteed* for any specific category of decision a reviewer cares about.
+That's a real gap even when overall explanation quality is good, because "good most of the time" isn't the same as "guaranteed for the moments I actually need it."
+This reframing is now reflected in the PRD's Problem section.

 ## What carried through every framing

 - The reasoning should be structured around reviewer judgment, not